-All week day modules will be non contact competitions for Mixed, Men and Ladies.
+All week day modules will be non contact competitions for Mixed, Male and Female teams.

-You will have a choice of participating in Mixed, Mens or Ladies competitions.
+You will have a choice of participating in Mixed, Male or Female competitions.
 A reminder that mixed teams must have a minimum of three females on the field at all times.